eddelbuettel/rcppredis/README.md

 ways.
 William Pleasant provided some early patches.
 Whit Armstrong and Russell Pierce contributed extensions.

-### Author
+### Authors

-Dirk Eddelbuettel, based on earlier work by Wush Wu and with contributions by William Pleasant, Russell Pierce and Whit Armstrong.
+Dirk Eddelbuettel and Bryan W. Lewis, based on earlier work by Wush Wu and with contributions by William Pleasant, Russell Pierce and Whit Armstrong.

 ### License